Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/6a_ContainerOrchestrationServices/Kubernates.md

 - Labels are intended to be used to specify identifying attributes of objects that are meaningful and relevant to users, but do not directly imply semantics to the core system.

 ## K8s Networking
-- K8s manages its own load balancer, service discovery etc.
+- K8s manages its own load balancer, service discovery (through [etcd](../1_MicroServicesSOA/2_ServiceRegistry&Discovery/etcd.md)) etc.
 - [Read more](https://kubernetes.io/docs/concepts/services-networking/_print/)

 ## Workload Resources